Fifty3North/troolio/README.md

 [![NuGet Badge](https://buildstats.info/nuget/troolio.core)](https://www.nuget.org/packages/Troolio.Core/)

+## TL;DR

+To run the sample, clone the repo, hit run in Visual Studio, wait for Docker containers to boot and open: http://localhost:8081/swagger/index.html

+To run the sample Vue Shopping App, first complete the above, then from the command line, change to directory `Sample\ShoppingListSample\Sample.Telemetry` and run `yarn install` then `yarn run dev` and open the URL in the command window.

+To see live tracing in action, click the debug link in the Vue Shopping App, select "Tracing" from the dropdown list and click "Enable Logging".
+Go back to the shopping app and add a list and some items to the list.
+Head back to the debug link and click Flush to see the operations that were executed while running the app.

 ## Concepts
 All functionality is performed by passing immutable messages to actors.
 Immutable means that messages cannot be modified.
 There are 3 types of message:-
 * **Command** e.g. AddToDoItem